seta-davenguyen/waterfall/README.md

 # waterfall
-go restfull api for react native app
+go restfull api with GIN and Mongo for react native app